andrewsage/slackbot/README.md

 The following instructions are as much a reminder to myself how I did this as they are a guide to others.

+# Installation

+SlackBot is available through the Python Package Index, PyPI_, you can install it with:

+    pip install codethecity-slackbot

+Alternatively, clone or fork the repository and use:

+    python setup.py develop

+to install locally for development.
+For local development you should also install the development dependencies (ideally in a ``virtualenv``) using:

+    pip install -r requirements.txt

 # Creating a sample project with SlackBot

 ## Setup the working environment